Saturday, October 29, 2016

 Saranac 1888 Root Beer (#55 rated - 10.1 out of 12)

 This brew is from the Matt Brewing Company.
-It originates from German ancestry which migrated to the United States in 1880.
-Francis Xavier Matt I worked for Charles Bier Bauer Brewing before reorganizing it into The West End Brewery.
-During prohibition, like so many others, soft drinks became the way to keep the factory operational.
+Its origins are German ancestry, and it was migrated to the United States in 1880.
+Francis Xavier Matt, I worked for Charles Bier Bauer Brewing before reorganizing it into The West End Brewery.
+Like so many others, soft drinks became the way to keep the factory operational during prohibition.

-The information found boasts “Since 1888 we have honored our great-grandfather's commitment to tradition and quality.”
-I guess that is right, as the sweater is High Fructose Corn Syrup.
-Way to keep the tradition and quality in check (sarcasm intended).
-They go on to say their family-owned brewery (New York state's oldest, in fact – located in Utica) has a long tradition of taking pride in what they create.
+The information found boasts, “Since 1888, we have honored our great-grandfather's commitment to tradition and quality.”
+That is right, as the sweater is Made from High-Fructose Corn Syrup.
+This is a way to keep tradition and quality in check (sarcasm intended).
+They say their family-owned brewery (New York state's oldest, located in Utica) has a long tradition of taking pride in what they create.

-Ingredients: Filtered Water, High Fructose Corn Syrup, Caramel Color, Sodium Benzoate (Preserves Freshness), Natural & Artificial Flavors, Aspartame, Citric Acid, Gum Arabic and Modified Food Starch.
+Ingredients: Filtered Water, High Fructose Corn Syrup, Caramel Color, Sodium Benzoate (Preserves Freshness), Natural and Artificial Flavors, Aspartame, Citric Acid, Gum Arabic, and Modified Food Starch.

 Nutrition 12 oz. serving (from the bottle)